Graniteville train crash: Related information

 On May 24, 2005, Norfolk Southern was awarded the TRANSCAER National Achievement Award for 2004.
-TRANSCAER is an acronym for Transportation Community Awareness and Emergency Response, which aims to promote emergency preparedness among first responders and communities for accidents that involve chemical releases.
+TRANSCAER is an acronym for Transportation Community Awareness and Emergency Response, which aims to promote emergency preparedness among first responders and communities for crashes that involve chemical releases.
 Part of the reasons for NS's selection for this award were the emergency preparedness training that the railroad held in 18 of the 22 states through which the railroad transports hazardous materials.

-Texas folk artist Doug Burr memorialized the Graniteville accident in his song "Graniteville" in his 2007 released album On Promenade.
+Texas folk artist Doug Burr memorialized the Graniteville crash in his song "Graniteville" in his 2007 released album On Promenade.
 The song is fictionalized account of a husband attempting to rouse his wife from sleep to escape the dangers of the chemical spill.
 NS 6653, the lead engine of 192 that day, was repaired and later rebuilt as an SD60E bearing the number 6900.